brennalaurentan/tp/docs/UserGuide.md

 * Assigns an instrument to the person(s) at the specified `INDEXES`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one index must be provided.
+* The index refers to the index number shown in the displayed person list.
 * The instrument field will be updated with the input instrument.

 Examples: